Our Disclosure

 KOHO’s prepaid card was previously licensed by Visa; however, it is now offered under a Mastercard license.

-This card is available in several formats: a regular KOHO Easy Card, KOHO Essential, KOHO Extra, and KOHO Everything.
-The standard KOHO Card has no monthly or annual fees.
+This card is available in several formats: KOHO Essential ($20 bonus), KOHO Extra, and KOHO Everything.
+The standard KOHO Card waives monthly fees when you set up a recurring direct deposit.

-Users earn 1% cash back on grocery and transportation purchases and higher rates at select partners.
+Users earn 1% cash back on grocery and transportation purchases and up to 5% higher rates at select partners.
+They also earn a 5% interest rate on their deposits.

 When you sign up for the card, you can choose from four colour designs.
 You also get a virtual card you can easily add to Google Pay, Apple Pay, etc.

-For even more features, you can upgrade to the paid plans and earn higher cash back rates while paying no-FX fees abroad ($9 to $19 monthly).
+For even more features, you can upgrade to the paid plans and earn higher cash back rates while paying no-FX fees abroad.

 KOHO Prepaid Mastercard